algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 But more than just a code storage system, it's a powerful tool for many other tasks.
 Here, it will be used for project monitoring to help each team member with his various tasks.
 The GitHub add-ons used in this project are **GitHub Actions**](#github-actions)** and **[GitHub Issues](#github-issues)**.

+---
 **GitHub Actions**

 GitHub Actions is a CI/CD tool that allows us to run tests automatically after various actions on the repository and avoid errors on the dev or main branch.
 This will also permit to have an integrated overview of the failure of the code directly in GitHub.

 **GitHub Actions Scope:**

-The GitHub Actions will be activated on pull requests on the dev and the main branch and their scope is to:
+The GitHub Actions will be activated on pull requests on the dev and main branch and their scope is to:
-1. **Build game:** Build the game and ensure there is no compilation error.
+1. **Build game:** Build the game and ensure there is no assembling error.
 2. **Run unit tests:** Run unit tests to ensure that the main functions of the game are working properly.
 3. **Ensure that the code on the references branches is working** Ensure that the code on the main and dev branches is working properly and avoid creating new branches from code that doesn't work.